-In this graph, the decrease in Fault Resolution as diagnostic delay increases has been mapped onto a logarithmic time axis.
-The higher curve depicts the likelihood of observably repairing a malfunction with a single replacement action when the design is maintained using serial replacement.
-The lower curve, on the other hand, represents the likelihood of repairing a malfunction with a single replacement when block replacement is employed.
-The dotted vertical lines depict where the three component MTBFs (60, 90 & 135 hours) fall on the time axis.
+Resolution as In this graph, the decrease in diagnostic delay increases has mapped onto a logarithmic time axis.
+The higher curve depicts the likelihood of observably repairing a malfunction with a single replace action the design is maintained usi rial repl nt.
+The lower curve, on the other hand, represents the likelihood of repairing a malfunction with le replacement when block replacement is e ed.
+The dotted vertical lines depict where L de component MTBFs (60, 90 & 135 hours) fall on the time axis.
 Predictably, these lines intersect the curves at points where the slope changes.
 After the final MTBF (135), the relatively slow convergence upon 50% is due to the fact that failures to that component (C) fall into an exponential distribution.